Frankie Boyle: Harvey Price

-Andre's representative also responded to the comments made by Boyle and said "We're all disgusted by these comments.
+Andre's representative responded to the comments made by Boyle and said "We're all disgusted by these comments.
 Peter is angry and very upset at Harvey being mocked in this way.
-Children, especially a disabled youngster, should be off-limits."
+Children, especially a disabled youngster, should be off-limits".
 Both confirmed that they had sought legal action and wrote a complaint to Channel 4 regarding Boyle's jokes with Price saying: "To bully this unbelievably brave child is despicable; to broadcast it is to show a complete and utter lack of judgement.
-I have asked my lawyers to write to Channel 4."
+I have asked my lawyers to write to Channel 4".
 Ofcom confirmed that Price issued a complaint and accordingly launched an investigation into the programme.
 In April 2011, Ofcom ruled Channel 4 had breached broadcasting rules by transmitting the material in question but did not require the network to broadcast an apology saying that it was an "erroneous decision on a matter of editorial judgment on the broadcaster's part".
 Price criticised the decision not to require a broadcast apology.

 Boyle discussed the material onstage at a charity gig some months later, saying that the joke was intended to highlight how Price exploited her son, and that he felt the two aspects of Price's media profile, "her disabled son and her sexuality", did not belong together.
-He rejected comments that the joke may have led to playground bullying, saying that "I find it hard to believe there are kids at that school who would like to slag Harvey, but can't think of an angle."
+He rejected comments that the joke may have led to playground bullying, saying that "I find it hard to believe there are kids at that school who would like to slag Harvey, but can't think of an angle".